GerritCodeReview/plugins_commit-message-length-validator/src/main/resources/Documentation/config.md

 :	Maximum length of a line in the commit message's body.
 If
 	not specified, defaults to 70.

+commitmessage.longLinesThreshold
+:	Percentage of commit message lines allowed to exceed the
+	maximum length before a warning or error is generated.
+If not specified, defaults to 33.

 commitmessage.rejectTooLong
 :	If set to `true`, reject commits whose subject or line
 	length exceeds the maximum allowed length.
 If not